tigerabrodi/narutosstudent/README.md

 ### About Me 💕

-I'd describe myself as a craftsman who strives for quality and accessible solutions 🌠
+I'd describe myself as a craftsman who crafts quality and accessible solutions 🌠

 - Heavily into Accessibility, Testing, Development Methodologies and Programming Disciplines 👏 💪